Bounding Radon numbers via Betti numbers: Technique

 \subsection{Constrained chain maps}

-We continue developing the machinery from~\cite{hb17} in order to capture our more general setting.
+~ We strengthen the machinery from~\cite{hb17} in order to capture our more general setting.
 To prove Theorem \ref{t:boundedRadon}, we need one more definition (Definition \ref{d:constr_chain_map}).
-A curious reader may compare our definition of constrained chain map with the definition from \cite{hb17}.
-Let us just remark that the definition presented here is more versatile.
+A curious reader may compare our definition of constrained chain map with the definition from \cite[Section 3.2]{hb17}.
+For convenience of the reader we state the older definition as Definition~\ref{def:constraned_chain_map_old}.
+Let us remark that the definition introduced in the current paper is more versatile.
 (Although it might not be obvious on the first sight.)
-Unlike the previous definition, the current form allows us to prove the bound on the Radon's number.
-Nevertheless, both definitions are equivalent under some special circumstances.
+Unlike the previous definition, the current form allows us to prove the bound on the Radon number.
+We discuss the differences in more detail in Remark~\ref{r:constrained_chain_maps}.

 Let $\mathbf{R}$ be a topological space, let $K$ be a simplicial complex and let $\gamma: C_*(K) \to C_*(\mathbf{R})$ be a chain map from the simplicial chains of $K$ to the singular chains of $\mathbf{R}$.